SMcGregor199/shaynemcgregor.dev/daily-thoughts/wed-oct-12.md

 - to create `categories` in WordPress, you need to go to the `POSTS` and click categories.
 To add categories to a custom post type, you need to go where you create that post type in `CPT UI` and under `taxonomies` add categories and tags if you'd like
 - you can enable users to switch between the classic and block editor by enabling the classic editor plugin and inside `settings -> writing` you can allow users to switch between the two
 - `fetch` allows a second parameter, in which you can specify how you want the data retrieved.

+# Some Thoughts for October 13th

+- In order to `.gitignore` a file that was previously added to the repository you need to remove it from the cache using the command line `git rm --cached <FILENAME>`